GarrettHaley/CS-373-DADA/index.md

 #### Defending Against Denial of Service (DoS)/Distributed Denial of Service (DDoS)

 Defending against DoS/DDos involves network traffic validation and cleansing by network products.
 Firewall proxies can validate application protocols to prevent protocol vulnerabilities from exploitation.
-Ensuring that popular attacks such as SYN Floods, LAND attacks are properly defended against, and traffic scrubbing sensors will help greatly.
+Ensuring that popular attacks such as SYN Floods, LAND attacks are properly defended against, and traffic scrubbing sensors can help greatly.

 #### Backdoors